 Level 2 financial assets and liabilities are measured using a valuation technique based on assumptions that are supported by prices from observable current market transactions.
-These include AFS debt security assets for which pricing is obtained via pricing services, but where prices have not been determined in an active market, or financial assets with fair values based on broker quotes or assets that are valued using the Group's own models whereby the majority of assumptions are market-observable.
+These include debt securities held at fair value through profit or loss for which pricing is obtained via pricing services, but where prices have not been determined in an active market, or financial assets with fair values based on broker quotes or assets that are valued using the Group's own models whereby the majority of assumptions are market-observable.
 Derivatives are valued using broker quotes or appropriate valuation models.
 Model inputs include a range of factors which are deemed to be observable, including current market and contractual prices for underlying instruments, period to maturity, correlations, yield curves and volatility of underlying instruments.
 Level 2 also includes quoted equity investments that the Group holds for which prices are available however, the market transactions upon which those prices are based are not considered to be regularly occurring.

-Level 3 fair value measurements used for investment properties, held-to-maturity debt securities, infrastructure debt, commercial real estate loans, unquoted equity investments and other loans are those derived from a valuation technique that includes inputs for the asset that are unobservable.
-Held-to-maturity debt securities are private-placed securities which do not trade on active markets, these are valued using discounted cash flow models designed to appropriately reflect the credit and illiquidity of these instruments.
+Level 3 fair value measurements used for investment properties, debt securities held at amortised cost, infrastructure debt, commercial real estate loans, unquoted equity investments and other loans are those derived from a valuation technique that includes inputs for the asset that are unobservable.
+Debt securities held at amortised cost are private-placed securities which do not trade on active markets, these are valued using discounted cash flow models designed to appropriately reflect the credit and illiquidity of these instruments.
 The key unobservable input elements from the discount rate used across private debt securities is the credit spread which is based on the credit quality of the assets and the illiquidity premium.
 Infrastructure debt and commercial real estate are loans which do not trade on active markets.
 Valuations are derived from external asset managers' credit assessment and pricing models.
 These aim to take into account movements in broader credit spreads and are aligned to varying degrees with external credit rating equivalents.
-Unlisted equity investments are comprised of investments in private equity funds, which are valued at the proportion of the Group's holding of the net asset value reported by the investment vehicle.
-These are based on several unobservable inputs including market multiples and cash flow forecasts.
+Unlisted equity investments are comprised of: investments in private equity funds, which are valued at the proportion of the Group's holding of the net asset value reported by the investment vehicle and are based on several unobservable inputs including market multiples and cash flow forecasts; and unquoted equity shares in a strategic investment..